wikimedia/jquery.i18n/README.md

 For example, English has 2 plural forms and the message format will look like `{{PLURAL:$1|one|other}}`. for Arabic there are 6 plural forms and format will look like `{{PLURAL:$1|zero|one|two|few|many|other}}`.

 You cannot skip a plural form from the middle or beginning.
-However you can skip from end.
-For example, in arabic, if the message is like
+However, you can skip from end.
+For example, in Arabic, if the message is like
-`{{PLURAL:$1|A|B}}`, for 0, A will be used, for numbers that fall under one,two,few,many,other categories B will be used.
+`{{PLURAL:$1|A|B}}`, for 0, A will be used, for numbers that fall under one, two, few, many, other categories B will be used.

 If there is an explicit plural form to be given for a specific number, it is possible with the following syntax